 Thank you so much for considering Lincoln Carlton Academy as the school for your child.
 LCA is a truly special place and I am very proud to lead such a dedicated and wonderful team of professionals.
 We are a haven in which everyone flourishes, everyone is welcome and differences are celebrated.
 We are often oversubscribed but we don’t take this for granted as we know that parents have a choice about where their precious children go.
 We work hard to make our school an amazing place to attend.

-We would, in normal times, be looking forward to throwing open our doors and welcoming your family in to see what a wonderful place LCA is.
-However, we are not in a position to do that this year.
+In the Autumn term, we look forward to throwing open our doors and welcoming your family in to see what a wonderful place LCA is.
 As a parent we want to ensure that you have as much information as you possibly can, so that you can make an informed choice about which school would be best for your child.
-Please have a good look at the information here for you, our virtual tour, our prospectus, details of our foundation stage, and our whole school curriculum.
+Please have a good look at the information here for you, our prospectus, details of our foundation stage, and our whole school curriculum.
 If you have a specific question which has not been answered in these information pages on our website, please do not hesitate to contact us on 01522 522633 or email us at email@example.com

 We look forward to hearing from you.
 Mrs Becky Malam